The dictionaries

 the transformation.

 A second edition of Ordbogeeraq by Nikolaj Rosing was published in 1967.
-Additions and relevant
+Additions and relevant changes

-with "/" when it is a change.
-Curly brackets {} enclose material
+"/" when it is a change.
+Curly brackets {} enclose material which is

-verbs in {-agpâ, -igpâ, -ugpâ} to [-ápâ, -ípâ, -úpâ] for simplicity; it is
+{-agpâ, -igpâ, -ugpâ} to [-ápâ, -ípâ, -úpâ] for simplicity; it is

 ignored here.